Coal lines to South Africa terminal halted by violent protests

-JOHANNESBURG, July 6 Rail operations that transport coal to South Africa's Richards Bay Coal Terminal (RBCT) have been halted because of violent community protests, state-run logistics group Transnet said on Thursday.
+JOHANNESBURG, July 6 (Reuters) - Rail operations that transport coal to South Africa's Richards Bay Coal Terminal (RBCT) have been halted because of violent community protests, state-run logistics group Transnet said on Thursday.

 "Transnet has experienced interruptions to operations on the Richards Bay Coal Line as a result of violent community protests ...
 The protests relate to community demands for jobs and business opportunities," Transnet said in a statement.